Justice For Ryan - Ryan's Law

 - He then went into hiding at a flat in Tipton

 - When interviewed by Detectives he replied NO COMMENT to every single question

 The prosecution evidence presented to jury was overwhelming in support of a Murder conviction, so we the family & friends, along with the police and the prosecution legal team who provided really strong evidence and the whole of our community, cannot understand or comprehend how the jury got the decision “so devastatingly wrong” in returning a “Not Guilty” verdict and letting him walk free.

-What the Jury decided is it was not any offence to be in possession of a knife in a public place (a nightclub) and use it with such force that it penetrated through Ryan’s chest bone, fatally killing him and because he told the court "he did not intend to harm Ryan"...... then that is all ok then.
-You will not face any justice for killing Ryan?
+What the Jury decided was that not any offence had taken place even though he admitted to being in possession of a knife in a public place (a nightclub) and used it with such force that it penetrated through Ryan’s chest bone and heart, fatally killing him and because he told the court "he did not intend to harm Ryan"...... then that is all ok then.
+You will not face any justice at all for killing Ryan?